Billionaire Profile

 In-Depth Profile

-James Tomilson "Tom" Hill III was born in New York City on May 24, 1948.
-He attended The Buckley School and Milton Academy before earning a Bachelor of Arts degree, cum laude, from Harvard College, where he studied history, literature, and Japanese studies.
-He furthered his education by earning an MBA from Harvard Business School.
+J. Tomilson Hill was born in New York City on May 24, 1948.
+Growing up in Manhattan, he developed an appreciation for art and culture, influenced by his mother, a sculptor.
+He attended The Buckley School and Milton Academy before pursuing higher education at Harvard University, where he graduated cum laude with a B.A. degree.
+He furthered his education at Harvard Business School, earning an MBA in 1973.

 Rise to Success